|

 site in Panama).
 (R) |

-juveniles can change from blotchy to striped to bars to uniformly green as one
+from blotchy to striped to bars to uniformly

 to yellow to green.
 Overall, juvenile Sparisoma